youn0808/youn0808.github.io/README.md

 - Version control system: When you work with someone else, using a word processor is hard to merge and change.
 But Markdown helps keep your file update handy.

-- Variety platform: Markdown is like plain text so any operating system can read it and also it can easily be converted to any format such as pdf, dock, HTML.
-On the other hand, if you use a word processor the other person needs to have Word or something that can open the word file to see it.
+- Variety platform: Markdown is like plain text so any operating system can read it and it can also be easily converted to any format such as pdf, dock, HTML.
+On the other hand, if you use a word processor, the other person would have to download Word or something that can open the specific file to see it.

 ### **Why is my resume not showing up on the page?**

 - There will be many reasons that could cause your website to not show up.
-First, the most common mistake is you might not make your resume to name `"index.md"`.<br>
+First, the most common mistake is that you did not name your resume `"index.md"`.<br>
-  Another common issue could be that your repository is named is not exactly match your GitHub account name.
+- Another common issue could be that your repository name do not exactly match your GitHub account name.

 ### **How to update my resume on my GitHub pages?**

 - You can update your Markdown resume on the GitHub page.
 First, you can go to your repository where you upload your resume.
-If you followed my instruction then it is supposed to be named` index.md`.
+If you followed my instruction, then it is supposed to be named ` "index.md"`.
 So just click the Markdown and on the right-hand side click the edit icon.
 Now you will be able to edit your resume.